Nevermore233/PGpath/README.md

 pgpath_scaler_stats.csv
 ```

-These files are required for downstream inference.
+These files are required for downstream inference and must be kept together in the exported k-mer order.
+Do not use validation, test, or pooled data when generating the scaler statistics.

 ---

 ## 7. Citation

 If you use PGpath in your work, please cite the corresponding PGpath manuscript.